 Now, if most of your ad impressions and clicks are producing conversions, that’s not a big deal.
 The problem is, most companies spend their PPC budget on search terms that never produce conversions.

-In fact, the average AdWords account wastes 76% of its budget on search terms that never convert.
+In fact, the average Google Ads account wastes 76% of its budget on search terms that never convert.

 As a result, advertisers don’t have enough budget left over to truly capitalize on the search volume for their converting search terms.